vimkin/dotfiles/README.md

 - install_casks
 ```

+### Install dotfiles

-To setup actual dotfiles, execute bootstrap script with zsh (already installed by brew):
+To setup actual dotfiles, execute bootstrap script with zsh (preinstalled by brew):
 ```
 zsh bootstrap
 ```
-`--force` or `-f` option can be added to avoid confirmation prompt.
+`--force` or `-f` option can be added to avoid the confirmation prompt.

-After successful completion all the files are copied to the $HOME folder.
+After successful completion all the files are copied to your $HOME folder.

 To update changed dotfiles rerun bootstrap command to apply the changes.